planetarium/snack.planetarium.dev/content/posts/2019/05/sprintseoul.eng.md

 Our team has already participated in the event last April, and we’re continuing our participation this coming June.
 We are participating as the leader of [Libplanet] Project, and we look forward to meeting you all at the event to further develop our project.

-Applications for Sprint Seoul will only be accepted until June 20th, and details of the [application form][2] and the event can be found on the [official website][1].
+Applications for Sprint Seoul will only be accepted until June 20th, and details of the [application form] and the event can be found on the [official website][1].

 [1]: https://sprintseoul.org/
 [Libplanet]: https://libplanet.io/